Privacy Policy

 6. AI and third-party processing

-The Service can process workspace content using third-party providers (for example: transcription, document understanding, and language model features).
-This may involve sending portions of your content to those providers to generate outputs you request.
+The Service can process workspace content using third-party providers (for example: speech processing, document understanding, source retrieval, and language model features).
+This may involve sending portions of your content, URLs, transcripts, or related metadata to those providers to generate outputs you request.

 We may use Service Data and de-identified aggregated Derived Data to operate, secure, measure, and improve the Service.
 We use providers as service providers, not as advertisers.